Why I Dropped out of School Three Times

 After signing an agreement to enter the inactive Navy Reserve on February 15, I returned to Michigan to begin the winter and spring term right after New Year's Day.
 At Ann Arbor and living in a professional chemistry fraternity, I had no motivation or interest in my chemistry classes.
 I had only registered for them to stay in school and be safe from the draft.
 It seemed that I only attended classes until the third or fourth week of January before starting to cut all of my classes and getting part-time jobs to pay for my fraternity room and living expenses.
 After working delivering pizzas for a week, I went down to Manpower, a temporary work agency, and got jobs collecting garbage, shoveling snow, and delivering furniture.

 On February 14, I formally dropped out of the University of Michigan late in the morning.
 A few hours later, I took a Greyhound bus to Milwaukee, Wisconsin, where I would be sworn into the Navy Reserve on the morning of February 15.
 It was one of the coldest nights of the year when I arrived in Milwaukee late on the evening of February 14.
-I stayed in the YMCA overnight and by 9 or 10 o'clock in the morning of the next day, I was sworn into the Navy Reserve.
+I stayed in the YMCA overnight and by 9 or 10 a.m. of the next day, I was sworn into the Navy Reserve.
 The orders which I received instructed me to report for active duty at the Great Lakes Navy Training Center on June 15.

 I felt ashamed of dropping out of school and I guess that is why I didn't go home.
 Instead, I went to my old chemistry fraternity house in Madison and lived there until around June 1.
 I supported myself with jobs both on and off the campus.